 What is the key to productive, happy, and satisfied employees?
 Engagement.

-With a social recognition platform, employees can engage with their leaders and co-workers in a fun and interactive way.
+With a social recognition program, employees can engage with their leaders and co-workers in a fun and interactive way.
 Studies have shown that organisations with engaged employees have decreased rates of turnover, 21% more profitability, and 17% higher productivity.

 Everyone loves to be told they are doing well!
 But can social recognition really retain employees?
 Oh, most definitely.
 Engaged employees are not likely to leave an organisation whether they feel seen, heard, or appreciated.
-Social recognition allows companies to show their appreciation more frequently and openly.
+Peer recognition allows companies to show their appreciation more frequently and openly.